 Why should I join a CSA?

 CSA’s are progressive partnerships that benefit both farmers and eaters.
-In return for your early-season commitment to the farm you’ll have access to local, high quality, organic produce – much of which isn’t available in stores – all season long.
+In return for your early-season commitment to the farm you’ll have access to local, high quality, produce – much of which isn’t available in stores – all season long.
 You’ll get to experience the story of your food by reading our weekly farm updates and feel the change of the seasons through your constantly evolving weekly box.
 Your weekly CSA share is beautifully arranged and is a great way to get more vegetables into your family’s diet and eat more meals with friends.
 By cooking with occasionally less-familiar vegetables you’ll become a better cook, and have the opportunity to try farmer-recommended recipes and share what you create with other members!
 CSA memberships also make a great gift – contact us about setting up a share for a friend, family member, or client.

 How much does it cost?

 Sign up and pay in full by February 22nd to lock in last year’s rates, listed below!
 After that, prices will increase by a small percentage.
 Returning members that sign up and pay in full by February 22nd choose between a free hat or Amber Waves Farm tote bag at your first pick up!